TrueCodePoet/AI-RAG-Examples-KM/memory-bank/systemPatterns.md

 ## Technical Decisions

 1. **Azure Cosmos DB for Storage**
    - Provides flexible schema for different document types
    - Supports efficient vector search for embeddings
    - Allows for structured queries on tabular data
+   - **Batch Ingestion:** Use TransactionalBatch for high-throughput scenarios.
+Monitor for 413 errors and adjust batch size as needed.
+   - **Unique IDs:** Always assign a unique ID per row/chunk to prevent data loss from overwrites.
+   - Provides flexible schema for different document types
+   - Supports efficient vector search for embeddings
+   - Allows for structured queries on tabular data